wang-uh/wang-uh/README.md

 Hello, I am Alexander Wang.

-Iam searching for a data science opening.
+I am searching for a data science opening.
 I am very interested in machine learning and deep learning models.

 Currently pursuing a Master's of Science in Data Science with a specialization in Artificial Intelligence at Northwestern University.